Introducing Chamber Music Now

 Chamber Conversations with Bill Everett—This dynamic, 30-minute program will delve into the history of chamber music with video excerpts from world-class chamber musicians.
 From featured composers, including Haydn, Beethoven and Mozart, to transporting the viewer to Vienna in 1900, this program is sure to delight any chamber music aficionado.
 New episodes premiering monthly.

 Listen and Learn with Lacie & Tom—This fresh, new video series is perfect for young musicians and non-musician enthusiasts.
 Tom and Lacie will teach audiences what to listen for in classical music, focusing on our Backstage Pass performances, with interviews, insights on the works presented, and more.
 This program will premiere on Facebook Live, giving audiences the chance to ask questions and interact with our hosts.
 New episodes premiering monthly.

-Chamber Music Society of Lincoln Center Front Row National Program
+The Friends is pleased to partner with Chamber Music Society of Lincoln Center to present monthly episodes from their Front Row National Initiative.

 Chamber Conversations with Dr. William Everett